 To the north of Innsbruck and west towards Switzerland there are many areas that offer great alpine style multi-pitch routes at places such as Ratikon, Silvretta, and Wilder Kaiser.

-The photograph shows some iconic alpine bouldering at Sundergrund on beautiful granite boulders.
+The photograph shows some iconic alpine bouldering at Sundergrund on beautiful granite boulders in the Zillertal Valley.

 Zillertal is the best place to go bouldering near Innsbruck, where there are 16 granite bouldering areas including the classic areas of Zillergrund Wald, Sundergrund and Ginzling.
 Zillergrund Wald is the largest of these areas, which is covered with an alpine coniferous forest.
 This shade along with the high altitude makes Zillergrund Wald a great summer location on hot days.
 Sundergrund is surrounded by steep mountains with great boulders located in a flat alpine meadow.
 There are boulders of all shapes and sizes that provide problems across a wide range of grades, which makes Sundergrund a popular place to go between April and October.
 The boulders at Ginzling are scattered in a sparse coniferous forest that, where the problems are either in the sun or shade, and therefore it is possible to boulder all year round.
 All of these bouldering areas are described in the Zillertal guidebook along over 30 sport crags that is available to buy from our shop.